metabase/metabase/docs/usage-and-performance-tools/metabase-analytics.md

 The Metabase Analytics collection includes a set of read-only dashboards.

+### Metabase metrics

+General information about people viewing and creating dashboards, questions, subscriptions, and alerts.
+Cards include:

+- Active users last week
+- Question views last week
+- Questions created last week
+- Dashboards created last week
+- Alerts and subscriptions created last week
+- Weekly active users
+- Question views per week
+- Most active users
+- Most active creators
+- Most viewed dashboards
+- Most viewed cards

 ### Most viewed content

 View the most relevant content in your Metabase.
+Cards include:

 Filter by group, person, or activated or deactivated accounts.

-### Single content view
+- Most viewed dashboards
+- Most viewed questions
+- Most viewed tables

+### Person overview

+See what someone's been up to in your Metabase.
+Cards include:

+- Member of
+- Active alerts
+- Questions created per month
+- Question views per month
+- Most viewed dashboards
+- Most viewed questions
+- Last viewed dashboards
+- Last viewed questions
+- Last viewed tables
+- Recent activity
+- Last queries

+### Dashboard overview

 Information about dashboards, questions, models, and tables.
+Cards include:

-Dashboard cards include:
+- Dashboard metadata
+- Dashboard views per month
+- Question performance
+- Most active people on this dashboard
+- Questions in this dashboard
+- Most active people on this dashboard
+- Questions in this dashboard
+- Recent activity on dashboard
+- Subscriptions on this dashboard

+### Question overview

+Views, performance, activity, and other data for a particular question.
+Cards include:

-- Content metadata
+- Question metadata
-- Content view over time
+- Question views per month
+- Question performance
-- Most active users on this content
+- Most active people on this question
+- Dashboards with this question
-- Last activity on content
+- Last activity on this question
+- Alerts on this question

+### Performance overview

+Question, dashboard and database performance.
+Cards include:

+- Slowest dashboards
+- Dashboards consuming most resources
-- ...
+- Slowest questions

-### Metabase usage metrics

-### Single person view
+- Questions consuming the most resources
+- Dashboards with more questions in the same tab
+- Users consuming the most resources

+### Content with cobwebs

+Dashboards and questions that you could consider archiving.

+- Dashboards without recent reviews
+- Questions without recent reviews
+- Questions that don't belong to a dashboard

 ## Models

+The Metabase analytics collection includes a bunch of useful models based on Metabase's application database.

-### Activity
+### Activity log model

-Each row of this model describes one event.
+Each row of this model describes one event of a particular topic.
 Fields include:

 - ID
 - Topic